glezalex/stryker/packages/stryker-typescript/README.md

 tsconfigFile: 'tsconfig.json', // Location of your tsconfig.json file
 mutator: 'typescript', // Specify that you want to mutate typescript code
 transpilers: [
+    'typescript'
-    'typescript' // Specify that your typescript code needs to be transpiled before tests can be run.
-Not needed if you're using ts-node Just-in-time compilation.
+    // Specify that your typescript code needs to be transpiled before tests can be run.
-]
+    // Not needed if you're using other ways to compile your code.
+    // Like angular-cli, babel 7 or ts-node Just-in-time compilation ]
 ```